wandrzejewski03/RESNET-18---LC25000/README.md

 - `lung_n`: normal lung tissue
 - `lung_scc`: lung squamous cell carcinoma (cancer)

 ## Preprocessing
+- The dataset was not originally split into training and validation sets, so a script `organize_data` was created to split the data and store it on Google Drive, from which the data was later downloaded.
 - Normalization and augmentation were applied (resizing, flipping, rotation).
-- The dataset was not originally split into training and validation sets, so a script `organize_data` was created to:
-  - split the data,
-  - store it on Google Drive,
-  - and prepare it for training in Google Colab.

 ## Training
 For the training the loss function was Cross Entropy Loss and the optimizer Adam.